Aggregate Net Metering For Solar: What It Is and How It Works

 Put simply, meter aggregation is when one solar system is able to provide electricity to virtually offset multiple meters.
 Also known as virtual net metering, it makes it easier and more affordable for solar owners with multiple electricity meters to offset a greater percentage of their energy usage with solar.

 Meter aggregation is ideal for farmers and businesses.
 It allows them to use the electricity generated from one solar panel system to provide power to other buildings with different electricity meters through net metering credits.
-This makes it easier to offset a more significant portion of their utility bill with free solar energy.
+This makes it easier for them to offset a larger portion of their utility bill with free solar energy.

 How Does Net Metering Work?